chrisnoonan98675/site/xl-deploy/concept/environment-as-code.markdown

 }
 {% endhighlight %}

-## Export environment as an Xfile
+## Generate an environment as an Xfile

-To export an environment as an Xfile, you must have the *export#dsl* [local permission](/xl-deploy/concept/roles-and-permissions-in-xl-deploy.html).
+To generate an environment as an Xfile, you must have the *export#dsl* [local permission](/xl-deploy/concept/roles-and-permissions-in-xl-deploy.html).

-There are multiple options to export an environment from XL Deploy.
+There are multiple options to generate an environment from XL Deploy.

 ### Using the Command Line (CLI)